PlugnPay/shopping-cart-WooCommerce/woocommerce_ss2_module/plugnpay-ss2-payment-gateway-for-woocommerce/readme.txt

 = Is SSL Required to use this plugin? =
 SSL is not required

+= Is 3D Secure availble for all merchants? =
+No, merchants must have a supported 3D secure account pre-configured with us, before enabling this ability

 == Screenshots ==
 * None Available

 == Changelog ==
+= 1.1.3 =
+* Minor syntax issue correction
+* Added 3D Secure chekkout option
+* Minor code formatting & documentation tweaks

 = 1.1.2 =
 * WooCommerce v3.9.1 tweaks
 * Additional bugs fixed